MatteoNardi/again/README.md

 USAGE:
     again <SUBCOMMAND>

-FLAGS:
+OPTIONS:
-    -h, --help       Prints help information
+    -h, --help       Print help information
-    -V, --version    Prints version information
+    -V, --version    Print version information

 SUBCOMMANDS:
-    delete    Remove a command
+    completions    Generate again shell completions for your shell to stdout delete         Delete an alias
-    help      Prints this message or the help of the given subcommand(s) ls        List aliases
+    edit           Edit a command in your editor help           Print this message or the help of the given subcommand(s) list           List aliases
+    rename         Rename an alias
     run            Run an alias
-    save      Save a command
+    save           Save an alias

 # again save hello echo hello world